imagej/imagej.github.io/_pages/news/2009-10-14_-_Fiji_Plzen_is_out.md

 -   when launched on MacOSX by double-clicking the icon (or by running from the Dock), the current directory is set to Fiji's application directory (thanks Greg and Christophe)
 -   upgraded the LSM Toolbox/Reader to version 0.4f (thanks Mark Longair, Greg, Patrick Pirotte and Jerôme Mutterer)
 -   on MacOSX, the Lookup Tables from the luts/ directory are finally visible.
--   {% include bc content='Help | Update Menus'%} handles not only .jar and .class plugins, but plugin scripts, too
+-   {% include bc path='Help | Update Menus'%} handles not only .jar and .class plugins, but plugin scripts, too
--   we have {% include bc content='File | New | Fiji Tutorial'%}, which makes it a breeze to write tutorials with screen shots for the Fiji Wiki
+-   we have {% include bc path='File | New | Fiji Tutorial'%}, which makes it a breeze to write tutorials with screen shots for the Fiji Wiki
 -   on MacOSX, the default Java extensions were not available by mistake
--   sample images can be stored in the samples/ subdirectory, allowing for completely off-line {% include bc content='File | Open Sample | ?'%}
+-   sample images can be stored in the samples/ subdirectory, allowing for completely off-line {% include bc path='File | Open Sample | ?'%}
 -   the Stitching plugin now has a file and directory chooser (thanks to Stephan Preibisch)
 -   .lei and .dv files are opened with Bio-Formats now
 -   .rec and .st files are opened using our MRC reader, too